Back to All Events

 — Alice Oswald

-The two-part dialogue will open out ways to think and imagine into our contemporary challenges and will lay the ground for follow up online workshops and an in-person retreat.
+Together we will open out ways to think and imagine into our contemporary challenges and will lay the ground for follow up online workshops and an in-person retreat.

 Previous